fanny-yolg/Socket-Learning/README.md

 # Socket-Learning

 ```
-LEarning how to implement socket.io as a realtime chat app
+Learning how to implement socket.io as a realtime chat app
 ```